Modern Slavery Statement

 Tunnock's is committed to the prevention of any instance of Modern Slavery being connected to its business or

 supply chains.
 Tunnock's has a Modern Slavery policy in place that sets out the company's zero tolerance stance, which is accessible to all staff via Shared Drives and Policy Folders.
-This policy was updated in 2022 and is
+This policy is regularly reviewed and still relevant at this time.

 TUNNOCKS SUPPLY CHAINS